The Candidacy Exam is typically held in the third year.

 The remainder of the time is filled with interruptions for clarification during the presentation, and then general discussion upon completion of the prepared talk.

-Each student going into the Candidacy Exam should distribute (electronically) a written report about a week in advance both to the committee members and to the option rep.
+Each student going into the Candidacy Exam should distribute (electronically) a written report about a week in advance, to both the committee members and the option rep.

 The report is essentially a thesis proposal and should include: